A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Existence of a finite expectation Brownian transport

 \subsubsection{Discretization}

-We are now going prove Theorem~\ref{thm:BT-interval}.
+We are now going prove Theorem \ref{thm:BT-interval}.
 As we have already mentioned, we will do it by means of a discretization procedure, replacing the Brownian motion by a discrete random walk, and then passing to the limit as the mesh of the lattice goes to zero.

 We will first study a discretized version of our problem.
-Namely, instead of a Brownian motion on $\R$, we consider a random walk on $\Z$: We have to modify the setting of a continuous Brownian transport in the following way.
+Namely, instead of a Brownian motion on $\R$, we consider a random walk on $\Z $:

+We have to modify the setting of a continuous finite expectation Brownian transport in the following way.
 The stopping time $T$ is now a probabilistic Markov moment, that is related to the new function $g$ in the following way:

-where $q: \Z \rightarrow [0,1]$ is a new auxiliary function.
-A Brownian transport in this setting will be called a \emph{discrete Brownian transport}.
+where $q\dvtx \Z\rightarrow[0,1]$ is a new auxiliary function.
+A finite expectation Brownian transport in this setting will be called a \textit{discrete Brownian transport}.